 The initial assignments are very simple, and fundamentally easy to understand.
 Later homework will be more complex, and thus count more heavily toward your final grade.
-Students will have to provide the instructor with his/her student identification number for the posting of grades online.
+Students will

-Students may be required to submit multiple one page synopsis, when and if assigned, (typed, double-spaced, 12 pt. font either Arial or Times New Roman and saved in an .rtf file format) explaining their weekly outside reading (see synopsis).
+Students may be required to submit multiple one-page synopsis, when and if assigned, (typed, double-spaced, 12 pt. font either Arial or Times New Roman and saved in an .rtf file format) explaining their weekly outside reading (see synopsis).
 A photocopy of the entire article/source(s) must be scanned with the worked that is turned in.
-(1. Your one page synopsis, 2. copy of article scanned and/or e-mailed link) Short essay style assignments still require demonstration of proficiency in construction complete sentences and paragraphs.
-Writing assignments will be in the students own words and sources must be sighted.
+(1. Your one-page synopsis, 2. copy of article scanned and/or e-mailed link) Short essay style assignments still require demonstration of proficiency in construction complete sentences and paragraphs.
+Writing assignments will be in the students' own words and sources must be sighted.
 Assignment will be due the first day of the class week.
-Students must proofread and grammar check all work before turning assignment into instructor.
+Students must proofread and grammar checks all work before turning assignment into instructor.
 For more specifics on what is expected please view the standards.
 No late papers will be accepted.